 The BEC also sets strategic sustainability targets as part of the total set of financial and non-financial KPIs.
 Each year, the SB, with advice from the Nomination & ESG Committee, discusses and approves the strategic targets and progress made in these specific areas. a.s.r.'s sustainability team coordinates the implementation together with the workforce.
 All members of the workforce subsequently promote this strategy, policy and targets within their own focus areas.

-At the end of 2021, the EB consisted of one female and two male board members; the current composition of the EB therefore meets the gender target of having at least one-third female and one-third male board members. a.s.r. will aim for an adequate and balanced composition of the EB in its future appointments by taking into account its DGI Policy and all relevant selection criteria such as executive experience, experience in finance and experience in the political and social environment.
+At the end of 2022, the EB consisted of one female and two male board members; the current composition of the EB therefore meets the gender target of having at least one-third female and at least one-third male board members. a.s.r. aims for an adequate and balanced composition of the EB in its future appointments by taking into account its DEI policy and all relevant selection criteria such as executive experience, experience in finance and experience in the political and social environment.
 Also, the Dutch Social and Economic Council's (Sociaal Economische Raad; SER) Act on in-growth quota and targets 2022/2023 came into force on 1 January 2022, requiring a.s.r. to set ambitious and appropriate goals to promote more balanced gender ratios in the EB, SB and senior management to report on this annually to the SER and in its management report, from 2023 onwards.
 An action plan has been set up to ensure a.s.r. will meet these requirements adequately and timely.

 The Code of Conduct is the guideline for behaving with due care and integrity.
 When starting work at a.s.r., all employees receive the Code of Conduct, which is part of the employment agreement.
 All a.s.r. employees (both internal and external) take an oath or make a solemn affirmation within three months of commencing employment.
 During a specially organised ceremony, employees promise or declare to comply with the Code of Conduct.
 In this way, a.s.r. contributes to the trust that society has in financial institutions and in a.s.r. as an insurer.